FrankensteinVariorum/collationWorkspace/README.md

 * Inspect the output again to see the effects of your insertion of a `<longToken>`.

 You may be confused at first by this process.
 Keep trying, adjust the position of the `<longToken>` and try your best to improve the alignment by strategically positioning these.

+When you would like the rest of the team to review your work, please open a Pull Request on this repo, and assign to @ebeshero for review.
+We will review and discuss issues with your alignments during weekly project meetings.